► General Election called for 8th June

-But as Churchill must be thinking from his place up in the sky :
+But as Churchill may be thinking from his place up in the sky :

 Never in the field of human con-tricks was so much risked by so many for so futile a reason.

-is a small chance that all will turn out well in the end; but the
+is a small chance that all will turn out well in the end for Britain;

 the most devastating act of national self-harm in the last thousand